retainful/woocommerce/readme.txt

 * Send **dynamically generated, single-use, unique coupon codes**, with short validity to motivate customers to complete the purchase.
 * Schedule a sequence of emails (at timed intervals) till customer recovers the cart.
 * **Unlimited abandoned cart recovery email templates** and email reminders.
-* Include the cart items and summary in the emails - Customers can see abandoned cart products in the email
+* Include the cart items and summary in the emails - Customers can see the abandoned cart items in the email
-* Short codes for including customer's first name, last name.
+* Short codes for including customer's first name, last name & more.
 So you can make the cart recovery email more personalised.
 * Retainful **automatically stops sending the emails once the cart is recovered**
 * Drag and Drop Visual Email Editor.
 * Create beautiful, mobile-friendly emails easily with drag and drop email editor.
 * Extensive reporting - See abandoned carts, recovered, live carts.
 * See **real-time carts**, i.e, carts of the customers who are purchasing in your site at the very moment
 * Compare **Abandoned order value** and the **Recovered order** values
-* Mailchimp integration

-=== Marketing Automation & Follow Emails  ===
+=== Marketing Automation & Follow-up Emails  ===

-* Automate all your **Order Follow up Emails**
+* Automate all your **Follow-up Emails**
 * Send **thank you email** as soon as a customer places an order.
 Optionally, include a dynamically generated coupon code for the next purchase.
 * Re-engage inactive customers with personalised **Win back email campaign**
 * **Drag and drop visual customer journey builder**.
 Create automation marketing paths based on the customer purchase behaviour.
 * Personalise the emails based on customer behaviour and properties (Eg. Send a 10% coupon if order value is  above $500, and 5% coupon code for below $500)
-* Split conditions / Yes-No Path splits in customer journey
+* Conditional rules based on order & customer properties / Yes-No (if / else) Path splits in customer journey

 === Referral / Refer a friend campaign ==